 In autumn 1975, with winter approaching and an evolving crisis of destabilization in Uptown, a politically connected developer, who had won the management of 75 units of HUD-owned, African American-occupied housing on Broadway and Buena summarily and brutally evicted all 75 families, having bought the buildings, as part of an envisaged large scale luxury residential and commercial development.

 The African American families had few options and wanted to stay in their community.
-They organized and worked with the ISC and became the central mover of the historic Avery civil rights case, which alleged a conspiracy of the federal and local governments and private developers to destroy a racially integrated neighborhood and turn it into an exclusive segregated one.
-The suit delayed the plan for years, ultimately forced major changes in the plan that preserved the character of the Uptown community, and paved the way for 160 units of low income scattered site public housing in Uptown, that still exists today.
+They organized and worked with the ISC and became the central movers of the historic Avery civil rights case, which alleged a conspiracy of the federal and local governments and private developers to destroy a racially integrated neighborhood and turn it into an exclusively segregated one.
+The suit delayed the plan for years, ultimately forced major changes in the plan that preserved the character of the Uptown community, and paved the way for 160 units of low-income scattered-site public housing in Uptown, which still exists today.

 Harold Washington, Chicago’s first African-American mayor was elected in 1983 by a mass political uprising against Chicago’s racist “plantation politics” of the regular Democratic machine which favored the wealth in the Loop over the neighborhoods.
 When he first ran in 1977 and even before, it was to the fighting multi-racial community of Uptown that he turned first to build and project a diverse peoples’ coalition in the face of the racial polarization drummed up by the Machine and the media.
 He led a “walk” around the Uptown neighborhood in 1977 to introduce himself to the people of Uptown.